pedro2555/linux-backup-scripts/README.md

 Open up your terminal window

-Create a new group for executing backup operations
+Create a new group for executing backup operations, and add yourself to it

-`sudo addgroup backup-operator`
+  sudo addgroup backup-operator

-Add yourself to the newly created group

-`sudo adduser <your-username> backup-operator`
+  sudo adduser <your-username> backup-operator

-Create a new directory for your backups

-`sudo mkdir -p /usr/local/bin/backup`
+Close your session and log back in.

-Give the new group full permissions on the newly created directory
+Create a new directory for backup operations, a give the new group full permissions

-`sudo chgrp backup-operator /usr/local/bin/backup` `sudo chmod g+rwx /usr/local/bin/backup`
+  sudo mkdir -p /usr/local/bin/backup sudo chgrp backup-operator /usr/local/bin/backup sudo chmod g+rwx /usr/local/bin/backup

+Download the backup scripts, and configure setup your cronjob

   git clone https://github.com/pedro2555/linux-backup-scripts.git /usr/local/bin/backup